meltano/meltano/docs/src/_cloud/onboarding.md

 ### Step 3: Test basic functionality

-After login, and after your user is added to your organization, you can explore the interface with a few different commands:
+After logging in you can explore the interface with a few different commands.
+The full list of CLI commands is in the [Cloud Docs](https://docs.meltano.com/cloud/cloud-cli).

 ```console
 meltano-cloud history